FOSSEE/st-scripts/other-type-of-plots/script.rst

 position on the vertical axis.
 This kind of plot is also called a scatter chart, scatter diagram and scatter graph.

-Before we proceed further get your IPython interpreter running with the ``-pylab`` option.
-Start your IPython interpreter as
+Before we proceed further, start your IPython interpreter
 ::

     ipython -pylab